chkltlabs/CodeCoverageSummary/README.md

 ### `prfiles`

 Only analyse added/changed files - string of filenames or false.
+Be sure to check the formatting

 ### `thresholds`